fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

 In the preceding example, first, we\'re importing the `imaplib` library, which is used in Python to receive an email securely via the IMAP protocol.
-Then, we state the specific email server and our user credentials---that is, our username and password.
+Then, we state the specific email server and our user credentials that is, our username and password.
 After that, we provide that username and password to the IMAP SSL server.
 We\'re using the `'select('Inbox')'` function over
 `imap_obj` to display messages in the inbox.
 Then we use a